All Infertility Services

 Legal considerations

-It is important that couples considering surrogacy retain an attorney to draft surrogate/egg donor agreements and obtain advice on other protections throughout the process.
+It is important that couples considering surrogacy retain an attorney who specializes in reproductive law to draft surrogate/egg donor agreements and obtain advice on other protections throughout the process.